 CURRENT BYLAWS (Updated April 2014)City Council approved a stakeholder definition change on 12/18/2013, Council File number is 12-1682.
 The stakeholder definition was updated in the PNC bylaws along with the NC boundary map with correct Department contact information; some minor formatting updates have also been changed to the overall body of the bylaws and Attachment B.

 The Palms Neighborhood Council created the Bylaws Ad-Hoc Committee on May 1, 2013 to review and recommend amendments to the PNC’s current By-Laws.
-The committee will report to the Executive Committee and the General Assembly with its recommendations..
-The Committee is chaired Jennifer Tobkin.
+The committee reported to the Executive Committee and the General Assembly with its recommendations in May 2014.
+The Committee was chaired Jennifer Tobkin.